-- 1 Event can be related to an exact location, meaning a place name with a specific pair of latitude and longitude coordinates; - 2 Event can be "near", in the "area" of or up to 25 km away from an exact location, meaning a place name with a specific pair of coordinates; - 3 Event can be related to a second order administrative division (ADM2), such as a district, municipality or commune - 4 Event can be related to a first order administrative division (ADM1), such as a province, state or governorate; - 5 Event can only be specified to a feature that is neither a known point nor a known formal administrative division, but rather a linear feature (e.g. a long river, a border or a road) or a fuzzy polygon without defined borders (informal regions, large radiuses etc.).
+- 1. Event can be related to an exact location, meaning a place name with a specific pair of latitude and longitude coordinates; - 2.
+Event can be "near", in the "area" of or up to 25 km away from an exact location, meaning a place name with a specific pair of coordinates, this can also be areas such as administrative divisions below ADM 2, forests or mountains or roads up to a 2525 radius; - 3.
+Event can be related to a second order administrative division (ADM2), such as a district, municipality or commune - 4.
+Event can be related to a first order administrative division (ADM1), such as a province, state or governorate; - 5.
+Event can only be specified to a feature that is neither a known point nor a known formal administrative division, but rather a linear feature (e.g. a long river, a border or a road) or a fuzzy polygon without defined borders (informal regions, large radiuses etc.).
 A representation point is chosen for the feature and employed.
-Similarly, if a location is only known to be between two points, and these two points are more than 25 km apart, such locations are coded with geoprecision 5.

-- 6 Event can only be related to the whole country; - 7 Event can only be related to an estimated pair of coordinates at sea or in the air (provided the airplane did not crash as a result of the event; in such cases the location of the crash is coded with the appropriate precision code).
+Similarly, if a location is only known to be between two points, and these two points are more than 25 km apart, such locations are coded with geoprecision 5. - 6.
+Event can only be related to the whole country; - 7.
+Event can only be related to an estimated pair of coordinates at sea or in the air (provided the airplane did not crash as a result of the event; in such cases the location of the crash is coded with the appropriate precision code).

 where_prec Described above integer where_coordinates Described above string(9999) adm_1 Described above string(9999) adm_2 Described above string(9999) latitude Latitude (in decimal degrees) numeric(9,6) longitude Longitude (in decimal degrees) numeric(9,6) geom_wkt An Open Geospatial Consortium textual representation of the location of each individual point.
 Formatted as well known text without SRID. string(9999) priogrid_gid The PRIO-grid cell id (gid) in which the event took place.
-Compatibility with PRIO-grid 1 and 2 (Tollefsen, 2012) is assured. integer Warning: We associate every point to the PRIO-grid that contains it, even if the point is in another country than the one officially assigned to the respective PRIO-grid cell through their majority area rule.
-It is your responsibility to make sure the covariates for the PRIO-grid cell are correct for each event.
-Further, for the same reason, DO NOT, under any circumstances, first clip out (subset) PRIO-grid by country before merging with UCDP GED as data loss will certainly occur.
-Refer to your copy of the PRIO-grid for further details on PRIO-grid's majority assignment rule (p.3). country Name of the country in which the event takes place.
+Compatibility with PRIO-grid 1 and 2 (Tollefsen, 2012) is assured.
+Warning: We associate every point to the PRIO- GRID that contains it, even if the point is in another country than the one officially assigned to the respective PRIO-GRID cell through their majority area rule.
+It is your responsibility to make sure the covariates for the PRIO-GRID cell are correct for each event.
+Further, for the same reason, DO NOT, integer under any circumstances, first clip out (subset) PRIO-GRID by country before merging with UCDP GED as data loss will certainly occur.
+Refer to your copy of the PRIO-grid for further details on PRIO- GRID's majority assignment rule (p.3). country Name of the country in which the event takes place.
 Note that this variable differs from the country variable in the annual UCDP data, which registers the country of the incompatibility/actor and not the country location of the specific events. string(999) country_id The Gleditsch and Ward numeric identifier of the country where the event takes place integer region Region where the event took place.
 One of following: {Africa, Americas, Asia, Europe, Middle East} string(999)